-Located on the west side of campus near the student residences, the SFU Childcare Society has eleven programs offering quality childcare services.
-It is a unique facility that provides full- and part-time care to over 250 children aged 3 months to 12 years.
+Located on the west side of campus near the student residences, the SFU Childcare Society has fifteen programs offering quality childcare services.
+It is a unique facility that provides full- and part-time care to over 300 children aged 3 months to 12 years.
 Programs operate weekdays from 8:00am through 5:30pm with extended hours for school-aged children (7:30am through 6:00pm).
+By early 2020 the SFU Childcare Society plans to add another program for the 3-5 year old age group and will then have sixteen programs serving over 350 children and families.
 People residing in the UniverCity community, whether renters or owners, have access to childcare.
 UniverCity residents are able to apply for childcare through the Society, however acceptance into a program is dependent upon availability.
 Please contact the centre as soon as possible so that you can be placed on the appropriate wait list.

 For more information call 778-782-4569 or visit www.sfu.ca/childcare.